Saving African babies’ lives by banking mothers’ milk

 Brazil is the world leader in this field, with a third of the world’s milk banks and child mortality rates that fell by 70% between 1990 and 2013.

-In recent years, Brazil has taken its milk bank show on the road, helping to set up banks in Portuguese and Spanish-speaking countries around the world – including in Africa.
+In recent years, Brazil has taken its milk bank show on the road, helping to set up banks in Portuguese- and Spanish-speaking countries around the world – including in Africa.
 But many gaps remain.

 Chinny Obanwanne is in the process of setting up Nigeria’s first milk bank, designed to help the most vulnerable: premature babies.
 “It gives them a higher chance of survival,” she says.